Bckro/spaApp/README.md

 spaApp is a simple Single Page Application (SPA) created using Laravel and Vue.js.
 It provides the following features:

-## Navigation
+## Features

-- Seamless navigation between pages for a smooth user experience.
+- Navigation: Seamless navigation between pages for a smooth user experience.

-## User Authentication
-- User authentication functionality, allowing users to log in and log out.
+- User Authentication: User authentication functionality, allowing users to log in and log out.

-## Student Management
-- Ability to add, edit, and delete student records.
+- Student Management: Ability to add, edit, and delete student records.

 This application was developed as part of a project for the Database Interface Design laboratory course, an academic subject focused on designing database interfaces.